 So far at AstraZeneca, I have been involved in programming drones, augmented reality, holographic 3D modelling and running technology showcases - and I'm currently working with robotics.
 The company hopes to use these technologies to find better ways to analyse data and discover new and faster ways to develop medicines.
 One of the most fascinating products I have worked on was a transparent TV through which users could engage with physical objects.
+So, they might pprenticeships allow you to gain skills and qualifications while being paid to work for an employer.
+What exactly are your options, and are they the right choice for your career aspirations?

-So, they might 'After your first rotation, which is decided based on the interests you expressed during the recruitment process, you have full freedom to choose from a wide range of teams working in technology.'
+'After your first rotation, which is decided based on the interests you expressed during the recruitment process, you have full freedom to choose from a wide range of teams working in technology.'